FatherShawn/docker-drush/README.md

 ### Mounting SSH keys

-SSH keys can be mounted into the container (by mounting the home directory from the host).
+SSH keys can be mounted into the container by mounting the home directory from the host.
 This will allow you to access remote servers with Drush.

 Add `-v /.home:/.home` for **BD2** or `-v $(echo ~):/.home` for **Linux** to the docker command call: